FrostHex/Personal_Notes/Java.md

 - If Father interface and Mother interface have the same variables:
   - ok, use Father.variable or Mother.variable to refer one of them

+## 14.4 Choosing Interface or Abstract Class
+- If (almost) all classes implementing the behavior would have the same code, then we can use an abstract class to implement it.
+- The key is to avoid code duplication.

 --------------------------------------------------
 --------------------------------------------------